Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 Section 301 does not apply to imports from Vietnam, India, Mexico, or other non-China origins.

-### Layer 3: Section 232 Tariffs (Steel and Aluminum)
+### Layer 3: Section 232 Tariffs (Steel, Aluminum, and Copper)

-These stack on top of MFN and, for Chinese steel and aluminum products, on top of Section 301 as well.
+These stack on top of MFN and, for Chinese products, on top of Section 301 as well.
+USMCA does not exempt Section 232—Canada and Mexico pay the same rates.

 ### Layer 4: Section 122 Universal Tariff (New — February 2026)